Join us for SpeakOut NewLit on Nov 9

 Jack Hazard Fellowships

-Jack Hazard Fellows are fiction, creative nonfiction, and memoir writers who teach full time in an accredited United States high school.
+Jack Hazard Fellows are fiction, creative nonfiction, poetry, and memoir writers who teach full time in an accredited United States high school.
 We provide a $5,000 award that enables these creative writers who teach to focus on their writing for a summer.

 3.png